There was an error with your log in

 • Taxi transfers and lift pass for Silvretta

-• Lunches (packed meals can be bought at your accommodations) and drinks
+• Lunches (packed meals can be bought at the huts) and drinks

 • Guide gratuities — optional